rahulk29/sram22/README.md

 * At least 16 columns
 * `control`: Must be `"ReplicaV2"`.
 * `pex_level`: Must be `"r"`, `"c"`, `"rc"`, or `"rcc"`.
 If you do not have commercial plugins enabled, this option will be ignored.

-### Dependencies

-In order to use SRAM22, your system will need to have the following components:

-- Rust (SRAM22 is tested with version 1.70.0)
-- Make

 ### Contribution